MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-Use-own-data.md

     - **Search settings**:
         - **Vector settings**: Add vector search to this search resource
         - **Select an embedding model**: *Select the default Azure OpenAI resource for your hub.*
-        - *If prompted, acknowledge that an embedding model will be deployed if not already there*

 1. Wait for the indexing process to be completed, which can take several minutes.
 The index creation operation consists of the following jobs:

     - Crack, chunk, and embed the text tokens in your brochures data.
-    - Update Azure AI Search with the new index.
+    - Create the Azure AI Search index.
     - Register the index asset.

 ## Test the index